libra/website/docs/libra-protocol.md

 **Admission Control (AC)**

-* Admission Control is the <u>sole external interface</u> of the validator.
+* Admission Control is the sole external interface of the validator.
 Any request made by a client to the validator goes to AC first.
 * AC performs initial checks on the requests to protect the other parts of the validator from corrupt or high volume input.

 **Mempool**